-Builds on proficiency in the basic skills and techniques of ceramics.
-Studio focus on independent, comprehensive ceramic projects.
+Continues skills of the hand-building and wheel throwing methods, with an increased emphasis on individualized studio projects.
+Emphasizes individual research within fine art ceramics and focuses on the development of a professional portfolio.
 Prerequisite(s): C or better in ART 237.
 (PCS 1.1, 3 credit hours - 0 hours lecture, 6 hours lab)